RohanImmanuel/Request-Header-Parser-Microservice/README.md

 #Request Header Parser Microservice

-Get the IP address, language and operating system for my browser.
+Get the IP address, language and operating system of a browser.

 ###Example usage: